-Following application for admission the parent(s) or guardian shall meet with representatives of the Board of Christian Day School.
+Following application for admission the parent(s) or guardian shall meet with the Principal.
 The purpose of this interview is to: 1) determine the reason admission is desired, 2) to communicate the distinctive nature of the school (quality Christian education), and 3) to answer parents' questions before the admission is considered.